GabrielFVieira/jokeApiWrapper/README.md

 Learn more about the [JokeAPI](https://jokeapi.dev/)

 ## To run the application:
-- Install docker, if it's not already installed
+- Install docker, if its not already installed
 - Download the project
 - Inside the project folder open the command prompt
 - Run "mvn clean install" to generate the .jar file
 - Run "docker-compose up" to build the docker image of the application and download the mysql:5.7 image used to provide the needed database

 After that a docker container should start, inside it there must be two services:
-- A instance of mysql with a single database called 'jokeapi' running at the port 3306
+- An instance of mysql with a single database called 'jokeapi' running at the port 3306
-- A instance of the jokeApiWrapper running at the port 8088
+- An instance of the jokeApiWrapper running at the port 8088

 ## To test the application:
   After the docker container start, open the following URL in your browser: "http://localhost:8088/". \
-  It should redirect you to the Swagger UI page that contains all the endpoints of the api and the description of the possible parameters for each one of them. \
+  It should redirect you to the Swagger UI page that has all the endpoints of the api and the description of the possible parameters for each one of them. \
   From that page is possible to test all the endpoints, but if you want to test it from Insomnia, Postman or any other tool, please read the following section.

 ## Endpoints: